Get the Athlon Sports Newsletter

 Minnesota Twins Mt.
 Rushmore

 The Minnesota Twins franchise began in Washington as the Senators (sometimes known as Nationals) in 1901.
-The team moved to Minneapolis in 1961 and became known as the Twins.
-The team has played 113 seasons, with 53 of them in Minneapolis.
+The team moved to Minneapolis in 1961 and took on the name Twins.
+The team has played 144 seasons, with 54 of them in Minneapolis.
 There have been 14 first-place finishes, six pennants and three World Series titles.
 The Twins have just one 100-win season, which came in 1965, a year they lost the World Series in seven games to the Dodgers.
 The Twins hold the distinction of winning the first two AL West titles in 1969-70, and were also one of two teams in 1991 (along with the Braves) to turn a last-place team into a winner.
 The Twins defeated the Braves in an epic World Series, winning Game 7 1-0 in extra innings.
-While the past two seasons were disappointments, the first nine seasons under current manager Ron Gardenhire produced six AL Central crowns.
+While the past four seasons were disappointments, the produced six AL Central crowns over a nine-year span from 2002-10.

 The Big Train would be in the discussion for MLB Mt.
 Rushmore.
 Certainly he would appear on the Pitchers Mt.
 Rushmore.
 His 417 wins, 3,509 strikeouts and 2.17 ERA are all franchise bests — by far.
 He completed 531 games and pitched 110 shutouts, a major league record not likely to be broken.
 Of the nine 25-win seasons in team history, Johnson owns seven of them.
 He owns 11 of the team’s 13 best ERA seasons — all better than 1.90.
 No way to argue this selection.